 Years 3, 4 and 5: If you progress to Honours (years three and four) you will continue to study in greater depth core topics spanning all areas of physics, from sub-atomic particles to optics and electromagnetism, explore a range of specialist topics of your choice: including highlights of the very latest cutting-edge research; and undertake project work, often within a world-leading research group.

-Widening access entry: 4 or 5 Highers at AABB or ABBBB including Maths and Physics.
-May be considered for entry with BBBB.
+Widening access entry: 4 Highers at AABB/BBBB (by end S6) including Maths and Physics.
 Completion of pre-entry programme is necessary.

 College of Science and Engineering